How To Install WSL2 on Windows 10/11

 The Windows Subsystem for Linux kernel can be manually updated with 'wsl --update'.

-Essential WSL2 Commands
+Essential WSL2 commands reference

 # List installed distributions and their WSL version